 These memorable drives all now form part of RoadTrip America's route planner section.
-Click the relevant link for a complete guide to each route, including point of interest along the way, mileages/timings, more photos and a detailed Google map.
+Click the relevant link for a complete guide to each route, including points of interest along the way, mileages/timings, more photos and a detailed Google map.

 Colorado road trip: Fort Collins to Hot Sulphur Springs via Rocky Mountain NP